New Square arson attack

-Aron Rottenberg, a resident of the village of New Square, New York, was attacked with an incendiary device outside his home in the early morning of May 22, 2011, by eighteen-year-old Shaul Spitzer who intended to set the house afire because Rottenberg chose not to pray in New Square's main synagogue led by Skver Grand Rabbi David Twersky.
+Aron Rottenberg, a resident of the Hasidic Jewish village of New Square, New York, was attacked with an incendiary device outside his home in the early morning of May 22, 2011, by eighteen-year-old Shaul Spitzer who intended to set the house afire because Rottenberg chose not to pray in New Square's main synagogue led by Skver Grand Rabbi David Twersky.
 Rottenberg suffered third-degree burns over 50 percent of his body and Spitzer suffered burns to his hands and arms.
 Twersky and other community leaders strongly condemned the use of violence.

 Spitzer was indicted by a grand jury on June 23, 2011 on charges of first-degree attempted arson, first-degree assault, and second-degree attempted murder.
 On February 7, 2012 Spitzer entered a plea deal wherein he pleaded guilty to first-degree assault and was subsequently sentenced to seven years in prison.
 He was given youthful offender status by Judge William Kelly and released after serving 3 1/2 years in October 2015.